-Bangor Plastic and Hand Surgery provides a full range of plastic and reconstructive and micro surgery procedures to restore or enhance the appearance, feeling, and function in the hands.
+Bangor Plastic and Hand Surgery provides a full range of plastic, reconstructive and microsurgery procedures to restore or enhance the appearance, feeling, and function in the hands.

 Plastic and Reconstructive Surgery for Hand Injuries